gargpriyank/telco-edge/microshift-rhacm/README.md

 1. Log-in to your Red Hat Hybrid Cloud Console account and build and new RHEL 8.6 ISO image at [edge management](https://console.redhat.com/edge/manage-images).
 Make sure you select the Microshift custom repository.
 Download the ISO image and install it onto your edge device.
-2. Register your system with subscription manager and enable RHOCP repos.
+2. Login as root user.
+Set a valid host name and register your edge device with subscription manager and enable RHOCP repos.
    ```markdown
    subscription-manager register --username=<user_name> --auto-attach
    subscription-manager repos --enable rhocp-4.8-for-rhel-8-x86_64-rpms